timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part E-Merchant Seamen Licenses, Certificates, and Documents/CHAPTER 75-GENERAL PROCEDURES FOR LICENSING, CERTIFICATION, AND DOCUMENTATION.md

   * (2) when applying, has ever been a user of, or addicted to, a dangerous drug unless the individual provides satisfactory proof that the individual is cured.

 ### §7504.
 Travel and expense reimbursement
 * When a requirement to qualify for the issuance of, or endorsement on, a certificate, license, or document under this part is administered at a place at the request of an applicant or an applicant's representative, the applicant or representative may reimburse the Secretary for the travel and subsistence expenses incurred by the personnel assigned to perform the administration of the requirement.
-Amounts received as reimbursement under this section shall be credited to the appropriation for operating expenses of the Coast Guard.
+Amounts received as reimbursement under this section shall be credited to the appropriation for operations and support of the Coast Guard.

 ### §7505.
 Review of information in National Driver Register
 * The Secretary shall make information received from the National Driver Register under section 30305(b)(7) of title 49 available to an individual for review and written comment before denying, suspending, revoking, or taking any other action relating to a license, certificate of registry, or merchant mariner's document authorized to be issued for that individual under this part, based on that information.